network-dave/cli2xls/README.md

 ### cli2xls.py

-Relies on the two aforementionned scripts to convert CLI to JSON and then directly to XLS.
+Relies on the two aforementionned scripts to convert CLI directly to Excel.

-It can also colorize the spreadsheets using xlscolors.py.

 ## Requirements / Getting started
 ```shell